brentyi/tyro/README.md

 shell completion.
 For examples and the API reference, see our [documentation](https://brentyi.github.io/tyro).

+### Why `tyro`?

+1. **Define things once.** Standard Python type annotations, docstrings, and default values are parsed to automatically generate command-line interfaces with informative helptext.

+2. **Static types.** Unlike tools dependent on dictionaries, YAML, or dynamic namespaces, arguments populated by `tyro` benefit from IDE and language server-supported operations — tab completion, rename, jump-to-def, docstrings on hover — as well as static checking tools like `pyright` and `mypy`.

+3. **Modularity.** `tyro` supports hierarchical configuration structures, which make it easy to decentralize definitions, defaults, and documentation.

 ### In the wild

 `tyro` is designed to be lightweight enough for throwaway scripts, while